 API observability isn’t just about monitoring endpoints or checking if a service is up.
 It delves deeper, aiming to provide a holistic view of the entire system’s inner workings.
 This means understanding the intricate interactions, data flows, and dependencies that exist within an API ecosystem.
 In essence, observability offers a panoramic view, allowing developers and businesses to preemptively identify issues, optimize performance, and ensure a seamless user experience.

-The Essence of API Observability
+Why API Observability

 APIs have become the building blocks of modern digital infrastructure.
 As mentioned in a report from CloudTech, there has been a 300% growth in API integrations over the past five years.
 With such exponential growth, simply monitoring an API’s uptime or response time is no longer sufficient.
 This is where the concept of observability comes into play.